HOW TO CREATE FIVE MILLION MILES OF NEW BIKE PATHS…THAT DON’T COST A CENT

 DEDICATED BIKE PATHS

 Some cities have created dedicated bike paths which are separated from the street, and these are by far the safest alternative to commuting or riding in traffic.
-Dedicated bike paths already exist for recreational cyclists in many tourist areas, and bike lanes or bike paths are being developed in several progressive towns and cities.
+Dedicated bike paths exist for recreational cyclists in many tourist areas, and bike lanes or bike paths are being developed in several progressive towns and cities.

 Dedicated bike paths are quite expensive to build.
 According to a study prepared for the Federal Highways Administration, so-called separated bikeway projects can cost between $536,664 and $4,293,320 per mile to construct.